-To no surprise, fluency plays a big part when it comes to user experience and online conversion.
+To no surprise, fluency plays a big part when it comes to user experience and online conversion, as many similar psychological marketing strategies enable.
 The easier it is to understand what is expected to reach a goal and make progress to that goal, the better the experience and likelihood of conversion success.

 With the growing amount of websites, having a visually pleasing and engaging website has become one of the make it or break it factors in turning shoppers into customers.
 In fact, incoming website visitors can assess the visual appeal of a website within half a second of arriving.

 That means you need to capture (and win) the attention of your visitors within the first moments of them arriving on your website.
 If successful, you can turn these passersby into serious browsers.
 And this visual appeal of a website has a close relationship with (perceptual) fluency.

 Perceptual fluency is the type of fluency that directly relates to the aesthetics of a website and how that influences their processing.

 Additionally, having a fluent experience while on a website has been linked to positive feelings.
 Which makes sense, I can attest to the positive affect I feel when I land on a beautiful webpage.
 Those high contrast, simplistic designs are just what I need to get my OCD happy-tingles to surge throughout my body.